 Centennial College is proud to be a part of a rich history of education in this province and in this city.
 We acknowledge that we are on the treaty lands and territory of the Mississaugas of the Credit First Nation and pay tribute to their legacy and the legacy of all First Peoples of Canada, as we strengthen ties with the communities we serve and build the future through learning and through our graduates.
 Today the traditional meeting place of Toronto is still home to many Indigenous People from across Turtle Island and we are grateful to have the opportunity to work in the communities that have grown in the treaty lands of the Mississaugas.
 We acknowledge that we are all treaty people and accept our responsibility to honour all our relations.

-This guide was developed by numerous librarians and library staff (current and former) and we gratefully acknowledge their thoughtfulness and expertise.
-We also acknowledge our colleagues in GCEI and the work of Centennial College's Indigenous Strategic Framework in the development of this guide.
+This guide was developed by several librarians and Centennial community members (both current and former) and we gratefully acknowledge their thoughtfulness, care, and expertise in the creation of this resource.
+We also acknowledge our colleagues in the Innovation, Inclusion, Reconciliation and Healing Portfolio (IIRH) and the work of Centennial College's Indigenous Strategic Framework in the development of this guide.

-The National Day for Truth & Reconciliation is the result of decades of work by several groups, including the Working Group on Truth and Reconciliation and of the Exploratory Dialogues (1998-1999) (click here to read about the origins of the TRCC).
+The National Day for Truth & Reconciliation is the result of decades of work by several groups, including the Royal Commission on Aboriginal Peoples (1991-1996), the Working Group on Truth and Reconciliation, and the Exploratory Dialogues (1998-1999) (click here to read about the origins of the TRCC).
 The work of these groups culminated in the Indian Residential Schools Settlement Agreement, the largest class-action settlement in Canadian history.
 As per Crown-Indigenous Relations and Northern Affairs Canada, "one of the elements of the agreement was the establishment of the Truth and Reconciliation Commission of Canada to facilitate reconciliation among former students, their families, their communities and all Canadians."

 One of the TRCC's 94 Calls to Action (#80), was a call to establish a statutory holiday "to honour Survivors, their families, and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process".
 In the summer of 2021, the National Day for Truth and Reconciliation was officially established by the federal government.